 If you want to get fancy, you can add additional things to the cranberry sauce as it cooks.
 A teaspoon of lemon zest is good, or a handful of raisins.
-Or try adding fresh ginger, or a teaspoon of cloves or cinnamon, or a teaspoon of pepper.
+Or try adding fresh ginger, or a teaspoon of cloves or cinnamon, or a teaspoon of pepper, or red pepper flakes.

 Vegetarian or Vegan?

 Cranberry sauce itself is vegan, of course, but what can you put cranberry sauce on that’s also vegan?
 Try it on baked potatoes, or bread stuffing, or make a mock cherry pie.

 What can I do with leftover cranberry sauce?